 Arduino custom commands can also have parameters.
 You declare the commands the same way, the only difference will happen inside the called function.

 On Unity, the parameters are space-delimited.
 Your command to then will then be: "myCommand param1 param2 ...".
-The functiongetNumberOfParameters()returns the number of parameters.
-The functiongetParameter(x)returns the parameter ath the poxitionx`.
+The function

 UduinoManager.Instance.sendCommand("myCommand", 10, 3);